jordanbchilds/jordanbchilds.github.io/content/posts/ipu_howTo.md

-seem restrictive but it is not a difficult problem to overcome, if desired a multidimensional array can be flattened into a single dimensional tensor and then re-shaped into the multidimensional array on the IPU-Tile .
+seem restrictive but it is not a difficult problem to overcome, if desired a multidimensional array can be flattened into a single dimensional tensor and then re-shaped into the multidimensional array on the IPU-Tile.
 C++ stores multidimensional arrays in contiguous blocks, as though they were flattened anyway.

 ``` {#lst:addVariable .c++ caption="Adding a variable the graph and creating the compute set." label="lst:addVariable" language="C++"}